ggonnella/textformats/src/textformats/cli/tf_decode.1.md

 ## Common options
 **-s**, **--specfile=**FILENAME
-: specification file to use, YAML or preprocessed (REQUIRED); for *embedded* it must be YAML
+: specification file to use, YAML or preprocessed (REQUIRED except for *linewise*, if the specification is embedded in the input file

 **-t**, **--datatype=**DATATYPE
 : which datatype to use, among those defined by the specification (REQUIRED)